grpc-ecosystem/grpc-gateway/docs/_docs/grpcapiconfiguration.md

      path/to/your_service.proto
    ```

-   It will generate a reverse proxy `path/to/your_service.pb.gw.go` that is identical to the one produced for the annotated proto.
+   This will generate a reverse proxy `path/to/your_service.pb.gw.go` that is identical to the one produced for the annotated proto.

    Note: After generating the code for each of the stubs, in order to build the code, you will want to run ```go get .``` from the directory containing the stubs.

 6. Write an entrypoint

    Now you need to write an entrypoint of the proxy server.
-This step is the whether the file is annotated or not.
+This step is the same whether the file is annotated or not.
    ```go
    package main